DataverseLabs/pyinterpolate/README.md

 2. *Centroid-based Poisson Kriging* of polygons - spatial interpolation from blocks and regions
 3. *Area-to-area* and *Area-to-point Poisson Kriging* of Polygons - spatial interpolation and data deconvolution from areas to points
 4. *Indicator Kriging* - kriging based on probabilities
+5. *Universal Kriging* - kriging with trend
-4. *Inverse Distance Weighting* - benchmarking spatial interpolation technique
+6. *Inverse Distance Weighting* - benchmarking spatial interpolation technique
-5. *Semivariogram regularization and deconvolution* - transforming variogram of areal data in regards to point support data
+7. *Semivariogram regularization and deconvolution* - transforming variogram of areal data in regards to point support data
-6. *Semivariogram modeling and analysis* - is your data spatially correlated?
+8. *Semivariogram modeling and analysis* - is your data spatially correlated?
 How do neighbors influence each other?

 ## How does it work?